This Is the Most Beautiful Garden in the World, According to Travelers

 Just shy of its 10th anniversary in June, Singapore's Gardens by the Bay has topped the list of the Most Beautiful Gardens in the World According to Tourists, in a study from indoor air quality experts HouseFresh.

-The company pored through about 1,000 landmarks on Tripadvisor, looking through gardens that travelers noted were "beautiful" through December 2021.
-The 250-acre Singapore landmark — best known for its grove of 164-foot tall human-made Supertrees, vertical gardens that double as light and music shows when the sun sets — had 12,385 mentions of the term, far above the second place finisher.
+The company pored through about 1,000 landmarks on Tripadvisor, looking through gardens that travelers noted as "beautiful" in 2021.
+The 250-acre Singapore landmark — best known for its grove of 164-foot-tall, human-made Supertrees, vertical gardens that double as light and music shows when the sun sets — had 12,385 mentions of the term, far above the second place finisher.
 The second place garden was Morocco's Jardin Majoelle with 8,187 mentions, followed by France's Luxembourg Gardens with 6,818 mentions.

 Despite just opening in June 2012, Gardens by the Bay — which is actually made up of three gardens called Bay Central, Bay East, and Bay South — has been cinching awards throughout its young life, including the World Building of the Year in 2012 at the World Architecture Festival Awards and the Silver Award for Destinations Building Back Better Post-Covid at the World Responsible Tourism Awards in 2021.